dwrench07/dsi-python-workshop/day2/morning.md

 ### Part 2: Efficiency

-In this exercise, we're going to be taking a look at some code that's already working and figuring out how to improve it using dictionaries.
+In this exercise, we're going to be taking a look at some code that's already working and figuring out how to improve it using dictionaries/sets.

 The code is written in an inefficient way.
 We'll start by timing how long it takes with the current implementation, then doing your improvement and timing it again.